-The table below summarizes the compensation for 2007 and 2006 earned by the individuals, including the chief executive officer and the chief financial officer, who were serving as executive officers of the Company on December 31, 2007.
-The table below also summarizes the compensation earned in 2007 by Kenneth W. Matz, who served as President during a portion of 2007.
-The Table below does not include Mr. Oates, who did not become an executive officer until January 2, 2008.
+The table below summarizes the compensation for 2008, 2007 and 2006 earned by the individuals, including the Chief Executive Officer and the Chief Financial Officer, who were serving as executive officers of the Company on December 31, 2008, as well as the Company's former Chief Executive Officer who stepped down from that position in January 2008.
+The table below does not include information relating to William W. Beible, Jr., who became an executive officer in February 2009.